Jordanirabor/isomorphic-application/README.md

 ## Built With
 MongoDB - MongoDB is a cross-platform document-oriented database program.
-Nuxt - Nuxt is a progressive framework based on Vue, it is used to create modern server-side rendered web applications.
+Nuxt - Nuxt is a progressive framework based on Vue, it is used to create modern server-side rendered web applications.git